-This Official Statement, which includes the cover page, inside cover, prefatory information and the appendices, furnishes information in connection with the issuance and sale by the State of Colorado (the "State") of its \$375,000,000 State of Colorado Education Loan Program Tax and Revenue Anticipation Notes, Series 2016B (the "Series 2016B Notes").
+This Official Statement, which includes the cover page, inside cover, prefatory information and the appendices, furnishes information in connection with the issuance and sale by the State of Colorado (the "State") of its \$275,000,000 State of Colorado Education Loan Program Tax and Revenue Anticipation Notes, Series 2016A (the "Series 2016A Notes").

 This introduction is not a summary of this Official Statement.
 It is only a summary description of and guide to, and is qualified by, more complete and detailed information contained in the entire Official Statement and the documents summarized or described herein.
 A full review should be made of the entire Official Statement.
-The offering of Series 2016B Notes to potential investors is made only by means of the entire Official Statement.
+The offering of Series 2016A Notes to potential investors is made only by means of the entire Official Statement.

-This Official Statement contains information that was either not available or differs from that contained in the Preliminary Official Statement dated December 22, 2016, including, without limitation, the interest rates, prices, reoffering yields, CUSIP numbers, original purchasers of and the aggregate purchase price paid by the original purchasers for the Series 2016B Notes.
+This Official Statement contains information that was either not available or differs from that contained in the Preliminary Official Statement dated July 8, 2016, as supplemented by the First Supplement to Preliminary Official Statement dated July 13, 2016, including, without limitation, the interest rates, prices, reoffering yields, CUSIP numbers, original purchasers of and the aggregate purchase price paid by the original purchasers for the Series 2016A Notes.
 Accordingly, prospective investors should read this Official Statement in its entirety.